Engineering and Physical Sciences Research Council (EPSRC)

 The STFC Impact Acceleration Account (IAA) aims to broaden and increase the interaction between STFC researchers, industry and potential users of research outcomes.
 It will support pre-commercial knowledge exchange and reduce real and perceived barriers to working with industry on application-focused development from fundamental research.

-Following on from the success of the University of Surrey's EPSRC IAA from 2012 to 2017, the Engineering and Physical Sciences Research Council (EPSRC) has awarded funding to support another 3-year programme.
+Following on from the success of the University of Surrey's EPSRC IAA from 2017 to 2020 and previous rounds, the Engineering and Physical Sciences Research Council (EPSRC) has awarded funding to support a further extension through to March 2022.

 The University has recently produced a second edition of the review of IAA-supported work, Impacting Lives, featuring additional case studies of projects funded between October 2015 and March 2017.
 This is currently available in print from the IAA.
 The previous review, 2012-2015 is available electronically - you can download a copy or view an online version.